 Can I set up an automatic withdrawal?

 Currently, you can only set up automatic withdrawals from Betterment goals that have corresponding retirement income advice.
 If you have a Retirement Income goal, you can set up and customize automatic withdrawals to your own schedule, including frequency and day of the month or week.
-You can make changes or stop and start the payments from "Manage Transfers."
+You can make changes or stop and start the payments here.
 You can also continue to take withdrawals manually and your dynamic withdrawal advice will adjust accordingly.

 If you live in Michigan and want to withdraw or convert your IRA…